 My breast cancer diagnosis last year was the biggest 2 by 4 ever to hit my life.
 I know the same is true for many of the women diagnosed with breast cancer.

 When I got my diagnosis, after I began recovering from the initial shock of course, I had to ask myself two questions:

 1.)
 Am I just some tragic schmuck who got hit with this by random bad luck?
 Was I like the 1 in the 8 women to pull the short straw and “win” this booby prize?
 (No pun intended!
 Well, maybe…)

 2.)
 Or, alternatively, did this happen for a reason?
 Is there something I’m supposed to do or change?
 IS THERE A MESSAGE IN THIS FOR ME THAT I SHOULD TRY TO HEAR?

 I decided to try to listen for the message.
 I’m sort of hard-wired that way, to look for the silver lining.
-I’m also hard-wired to think that things happen for a higher reason that my rational brain doesn't always understand.
-This 2 x 4 surely warranted my full attention.
+I’m also hard-wired to think that things happen for a higher reason that my rational brain doesn’t always understand.
+This 2 by 4 surely warranted my full attention.

 Thrive with Breast Cancer

 As I listened, I gained insight.
 As I gained insight, I made changes.
 What happened, in retrospect, was that I went from an emotional train wreck who was fragile and fearful to someone actually thriving in spite of chemotherapy and a series of large and very unwanted surgical procedures.
 For my type of breast cancer, the treatment goes on for at least a year.
 In that year, I moved from barely surviving to fully thriving.

 As a breast cancer survivor, I want to help other women who are about to enter this journey, who are currently in this journey, or who are still stunned from the journey.
 I believe that we can ALL go from breast cancer survivors to breast cancer thrivors!